You are listening to the Sean Hannity Radio Show Podcast.

 We have some facts and figures to share with you.

-ICE released 19,000 seven hundred twenty-three criminal illegals, two hundred and eight of them convicted of murder.
+ICE released 19,723 criminal illegals, 208 of them convicted of murder.

-Nine hundred of them had committed sex crimes.
+900 of them had committed sex crimes.

-Anyway, Andy Biggs, who we just had on is pushing this end to catch and release in immigration cases.
+Anyway, Andy Biggs, who we just had on, is pushing this end to catch and release in immigration cases.

-The President is saying, yeah, the wall is going to be built, even though he's not going for the funding in the continuing resolution.
+The president is saying, yeah, the wall is going to be built, even though he's not going for the funding in the continuing resolution.

-Uh Kellyanne Conway said building a border wall remains a top priority.
+Kellyanne Conway said building a border wall remains a top priority.

-I would say it's so important in terms of how he ran for election that if the president doesn't build the wall, it would be the equivalent politically of read my lips no new taxes not being fulfilled.
+I would say it's so important in terms of how he ran for election that if the president doesn't build the wall, it would be the equivalent politically of read my lips, no new taxes not being fulfilled.

 It's nothing.

-Not a lot.
+It's not a lot.

 Well, that's right.

-I uh I mean, obviously there are a lot of um important federal judge uh positions that the president um will have the opportunity to appoint.
+I mean, obviously, there are a lot of important federal judge positions that the president will have the opportunity to appoint.

 The judge said it's okay to do that.

-So that's gonna go forward.
+So that's going to go forward.

 The judge just didn't like the federal government threatening to do more than what's already in the law.

-So at least we're gonna see some consequences for sanctuaries, and I I think the sanctuaries are celebrating too early.
+And I think the sanctuaries are celebrating too early.

-Uh there's gonna be a hammer coming down on them.
+There's going to be a hammer coming down on them.

 Maybe they'll keep their policies, but at least they won't be subsidized by us taxpayers.